February 14, 2026

 • roomy fit with wiggle room for toes

-The Brooks Cascadia is another long-time best seller that's stiffer, heavier, and more supportive than most trail running shoes.
+The heaviest shoe on this list, Brooks Cascadia is another long-time best seller that's stiffer and (therefore) more supportive than most trail running shoes.
 That makes it a popular pick among day hikers and long-distance thru-hikers who don't want to lose too much support as they transition away from a true hiking shoe.
-Now in its 18th edition, the Cascadia has a sturdy but well cushioned ride with 8mm drop and aggressive, chevron-shaped lugs that can dig into mud and steep terrain for clutch footing.
-I gave this shoe a positive review last year and continue to wear my pair for desert day hikes in New Mexico.
+Now in its 19th rendition, the Cascadia has a sturdy but cushioned ride with 8mm drop and aggressive, chevron-shaped lugs that can dig into mud and steep terrain for clutch footing.
+I tested and reviewed a previous version in Pennsylvania and continue to wear it for desert day hikes in New Mexico.
 The Cascadia also has a roomier fit than other supportive trail runners, making it one of the best trail running shoes for hikers with wide feet.

 Best Fit